victorsolutionsgmbh/turbo-flow/README.md

-# Turbo Flow
+# ⚡Turbo Flow

-**Turbo Flow** is a Chrome extension that significantly simplifies and speeds up searching and managing Power Automate flows.
+**Turbo Flow** is a Chrome extension that significantly simplifies and speeds up searching Power Automate flows.

 ---